bibleexchange/romans__textbook/textbook/en/0703_pauls-captivity-to-the-law-of-sin.md

 > Romans 6:14—For sin shall not have dominion over you: for ye are not under the law, but under grace.

-Can I Overcome Evil?
+Can I overcome evil?
 Yes!
 A Remedy has been provided for indwelling sin (Eph.
-6:13; 2 Peter 2:20; 1 John 2:13; Col 3:1—3).
-Our mind does not have to be captive to sin (Romans 12:2).
+6:13; 2 Pet.
+2:20; 1 John 2:13; Col. 3:1—3).
+Our mind does not have to be captive to sin (Rom.
+12:2).
 Verse 25 says, "I thank God, (for deliverance) through Jesus Christ our Lord."
 In summary, Paul discovered:

 1. That sin dwelt in him, even though he delighted in God's law.
 2. That his will was powerless against it.